loadsys/composer-plugins/README.md

 ## PHP CodeSniffer, post-install hook (config editing approach)

+:warning: Speculative! :warning:

+@TODO: _This approach is partially coded already, but the plan is to eventually use an `extra` flag in the composer.json file to determine whether to copy standards folders or manage entries in phpcs's config file.
+This approach could be used both by the `phpcs-coding-standard` type as well as the postInstall hooks._

 Sometimes you want to use somebody else's coding standard package where you can't set the `type` explicitly.
 In cases like this, this package provides composer hook scripts that can be used to accomplish the same effect.

 The script works by scanning each installed package for any folders containing a `ruleset.xml` file (which indicates that folder contains a Coding Standard.)
 It then adds the vendor paths for these folders into the `CodeSniffer.conf` file, making them available to `phpcs` in their natural install location.